 Last but certainly not least, having a can of balls in your bag is imperative - especially in instances where the pro shop isn’t open or there’s no close pro shop at all.

-When we designed our collection of tennis bags at Epirus, we had this list in mind and carefully filled each iteration of the samples with the items noted above to make sure the shape, size and pocketing of the bags functioned optimally.
+When we design our collections of tennis bags at Epirus, we have this list in mind and carefully fill each iteration of the samples with the items noted above to make sure the shape, size and pocketing of the bags function optimally.
 Thus, if you're in the market for a new bag to hold three rackets and all of your gear, it's well worth considering our versatile, handmade designer tennis bag collection.